Angela Yee: Radio

 In 2019, Yee was bestowed with the Gracie Award, a national radio honor from the Alliance for Women in Media, for her work on The Breakfast Club.

 In August 2020, Yee and her Breakfast Club co-hosts, DJ Envy and Charlamagne Tha God, were inducted into the Radio Hall of Fame.
+She left the show on December 1, 2022 to host her own nationally syndicated radio show Way Up.
+Way Up With Angela Yee began airing on February 6, 2023.

 Television

 Yee worked as a correspondent for MTV2's Sucker Free.
 She was a featured cast member on the 2013 VH1 reality show The Gossip Game.
 The show spotlighted seven New York women in the radio and blogging industry.
 The Breakfast Club show debuted on Revolt on March 31, 2014.
 On March 21, 2020, Yee was featured on BET's Being series in the episode titled "Being: Angela Yee", a look into her daily life.

 Other endeavors

 Yee managed recording artists GZA, Jay Electronica, and most notably, 360, who propelled her management skills to the spotlight.
 She helped facilitate Jay Electronica's deal with Jay Z's Roc Nation.
 In 2016, Yee opened the fourth branch of her juice bar chain, Juices for Life, in Bedford-Stuyvesant, around the corner from her home.
 Her business partners are DJ Envy, one of her two co-hosts on The Breakfast Club, and Styles P. In 2017, Yee partnered with Simon and Schuster/Atria Books to start a book club, called Kickin' It From the Stoop, to promote reading and literature.
 In 2018, Yee became the first-ever ambassador for the New York Public Library system.
 In January 2020, Yee hosted the Giving Gracefully Awards, an awards night that honors philanthropy among Olympic athletes and public figures.